 Here are tips and suggestions that will help your cover letter stand out from the crowd and get you one step closer to a job offer.

-Send a Customized Cover Letter Each Time
+Send a Cover Letter Each Time

 Your cover letter may make the difference between obtaining a job interview and having your resume ignored.
-Your cover letter is your first opportunity to create a relationship with the person who is doing the hiring.
-Even if an employer doesn't request a cover letter, it's helpful to send one.
+It is your first opportunity to create a relationship with the person who is doing the hiring, and not including a resume could even cost you an interview.

 Target Your Cover Letter

 Remember, a successful cover letter shows a potential employer how you'll benefit the company.
 Why you want the job and why it's a good fit for you are less important considerations for hiring managers.
 The lion’s share of the cover letter should focus on the employer’s needs rather than your own.

 Format Your Letter Properly

 Your formatting will be slightly different if you're sending your letter through the mail, uploading it to an application portal, or sending it via email.
 Here's more information on how to format a cover letter.